matthew-scherf/Empirical-Non-Duality/README.md

 Ownership is conventional, not ontological.

--`Ownership_Conventional` If an agent owns an entity, that entity is phenomenal and conventionally valid.
+`Ownership_Conventional` If an agent owns an entity, that entity is phenomenal and conventionally valid.

--`No_Ontic_Ownership` Owned entities are inseparable from substrate and lack essence.
+`No_Ontic_Ownership` Owned entities are inseparable from substrate and lack essence.
 Ownership is a useful fiction for navigating conventional reality but has no ultimate metaphysical status.

 This has implications for ethics and social organization.
 Property rights and ownership claims are pragmatically justified conventions rather than fundamental facts about reality.